binarycabin/options/README.md

 # Options

-Class-based select options for Laravel
+Class-based select options for Laravel.

+This package makes it easy to store a static list of array items.
+This is useful in form select-list building.

 ## Installation